immich-app/immich/docs/docs/mobile-app-beta-program.md

 ---

-# Mobile App Beta Program
+# Mobile app Beta program

 Join the beta release channel to test the latest update of the app